Learn about our Community Supported Agriculture (CSA)

 We promise to do our best to provide you with a bountiful share each week.
 The quantity of produce, however, may vary from week to week due to extreme weather, insects, or other production factors despite our best efforts.
 By joining our CSA, you are agreeing to share the risk of crop failure with us and other members.
 In the unlikely event of a crop failure, our procedure is as follows:

-Please note that Strong Roots Healthy Farming can only accept TEN seasonal shares in 2018.
-These spots will be allotted on a first come on a first serve basis.
+Please note that Strong Roots Healthy Farming can only accept TWENTY seasonal shares in 2022.
+These spots will be allotted on a first-come on a first-serve basis.

 The chemicals we are putting into the ground are killing our biodiversity and consequently the nutrition that exists in that biodiversity.
 Our soils can no longer produce the kind of fruits and vegetables we need to survive.
 That is why Strong Roots is building its backyard with worms, compost, and good old horse manure.
 The things our grandparents did are the things we should be doing.